Superluminal Transformations and Indeterminism

 Orthodox classical physics is traditionally viewed as deterministic; however, this determinism rests on the assumption that initial conditions are specified using real numbers—mathematical objects that contain infinite information.
 As a result, if we adopt a more realistic notion in which only finite information can be encoded in any physical system, classical trajectories become non-unique, and the theory becomes inherently indeterministic.
 In this framework, indeterminism in classical theory does not arise from dynamical stochastic laws but from the fundamental kinematical indeterminacy~\cite{del2019physics, gisin2020real, del2021relativity, gisin2021indeterminism, gisin2021synthese, del2021indeterminism, del2023prop, santo2023open, DelSantoGisin2024, del2025features}.
 In another context, the authors of~\cite{dragan2020quantum} argue that extending Lorentz symmetry to superluminal regimes explains indeterminism in a way akin to quantum theory.\\

 We presented a no-go theorem demonstrating that the coexistence of superluminal frames with finite information, time-symmetry of total information, memory of the past, and a consistent arrow of time cannot all be maintained simultaneously.
-We can also think of another intuitive proof for our no-go theorem.
-We assume that the past events are fully determined while future events remain potential.
+An intuitive argument for the no-go theorem may also be given.
+Past events are fully determined while future events remain potential.
 Superluminal transformations, however, can change the temporal ordering of events, mapping events that are not yet fully determined in the future of one inertial reference frame to past events in another.
 Thus, in this scenario, it is impossible to maintain both a determinate past in superluminal frames and a finite-information framework with a meaningful direction of time.\\

 Rather than privileging a specific interpretation, our result primarily highlights the mutual tension among the fundamental assumptions of a physical theory, allowing for more than one interpretation that can accommodate different theoretical commitments.
 However, one interesting interpretation of our no-go theorem can suggest that a world admitting superluminal transformations may point towards orthodox classical determinist ontology as a candidate interpretation.
 In other words, the existence of superluminal observers is permissible only in a universe endowed with infinite information (like in classical theory represented by real numbers).\\